limbernie/limbernie.github.io/_posts/2018-08-29-wakanda-1-walkthrough.md

 ![337f77f3.png](/assets/images/posts/wakanda-1-walkthrough/337f77f3.png)

 Who uses a Python interpreter as shell?
+Honestly!
 No big deal–we can give ourselves a shell like so.

 ![17e61202.png](/assets/images/posts/wakanda-1-walkthrough/17e61202.png)